Understanding how artificial intelligence and the power of deep learning are used in healthcare

 There’s no question that artificial intelligence tools are shifting how patients and providers search for and use data.
 Advancements in big data analytics in healthcare stemming from interoperability and artificial intelligence technologies are rapidly evolving, and health plans, providers and other organizations across the industry are heralding the potential of artificial intelligence in healthcare to improve the user experience and overcome clinical and financial challenges.

-But before any industry—especially one that so directly impacts the life of individuals—jumps full throttle into the world of artificial intelligence, careful consideration must be given and the benefits and consequences appropriately weighed.
+Before any industry—especially one that so directly impacts the life of individuals—jumps full throttle into the world of artificial intelligence and machine learning, careful consideration must be given and the benefits and consequences appropriately weighed.
 Many within and outside of the healthcare industry have debated at length how artificial intelligence can change healthcare, and with that debate has come no shortage of misunderstandings and misperceptions.

 One of the biggest misperceptions today regarding use of artificial intelligence in healthcare is that the technology is similar to or functions like an actual human brain.
 While certainly capable of identifying information it has been engineered to recognize (e.g., image recognition performed by artificial intelligence technology is often more accurate than what a human can achieve), in general, artificial intelligence is very skilled at solving one task at a time—one that it has been specifically trained to complete—but if any of the circumstances surrounding the task shift, the technology will fail.
 The artificial intelligence system that has been trained to identify gaps in care not indicated in the patient’s record is not the same application that can identify patients at risk of experiencing a fall.
 Artificial intelligence systems are incredibly specialized and are far from modeling full human intelligence.